RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 7 guide.md

 5. If it is not rainig outside, then I will not bring an umbrella.
 6. It is raining outside but I don't bring an umbrella.

+### Common mistakes

+These are the same common mistakes that have appeared on past Checkpoints, so please refer to past Checkpoint guides for details. **If you are making these common mistakes repeatedly, please speak with me (Talbert) about it.**

+- **Writing the converse by simply switching the locations in the sentence without actually changing the hypothesis or conclusion**: "I will bring an umbrella if it is raining outside."
+Again, this is the same statement as the original.
+- **Not using the correct form of the negation:** It's not an if-then statement.

 ## C2

 For every integer $n \geq 5$ , $4n < 2^n$.